T3M1N4L/cps/README.md

 # Click/Spacebar Test - Next.js - Made for Highseas
 > This project was very fun to make, it really taught me about local storage, and about other various bugs I as a developer may come across, and how to fix them.
 A vote for this project would be highly appreciated.
+### IMPORANT READ THIS (Disclaimer)
+This was inspired by https://cpstest.org if you havent noticed already, I made this becuase I wanted to test my clicks per seoncd but I simply didn't like the UI of the other one.
+I have tried as much to stay similar to https://cpstest.org.
+This proejct is much more modular and open source unliek https://cpstest.org/ Please don't think of this as just another skidded project, this acutally took time to make, I persoanlly tried to add my own touches here and there like the light and dark mode and makign it a SPA (Single-Page-Webapp).
 ## Features

 - **LocalStorage Score Saving**: